-During the year ended December 31, 2022, we granted PRSUs to all employees that included both service conditions and performance conditions related to company-wide goals as part of our annual bonus plan.
-These PRSUs will vest to the extent the applicable performance conditions are achieved for the year ended December 31, 2022, and if the individual employee continues to provide services to us through the vesting date of March 1, 2023.
-The number of PRSUs that will ultimately vest from the 2022 PRSU grants can range from 0% to 100% of the original amount granted depending on our performance during 2022 against the pre-established targets.
+During the year ended December 31, 2022, we granted PRSUs to all employees that included both service conditions and performance conditions related to company-wide goals for the year ended December 31, 2022.
+These PRSUs vested to the extent the applicable performance conditions were achieved for the year ended December 31, 2022 and if the individual employee continued to provide services to us through the vesting date of March 1, 2023.
+The percentage of PRSUs that ultimately vested from the 2022 PRSU grants based on our performance during the year ended December 31, 2022 against the pre-established targets ranged from 0% for named executive officers to approximately 42% for other eligible employees.

-We have also granted additional executive PRSUs based on annual performance conditions with an extended four-year service condition whereby one quarter of such shares vest on March 1 of the following year and the remainder in quarterly installments thereafter.
+During fiscal 2022, we also granted additional executive PRSUs based on the same performance conditions described above, but with an extended four-year service condition whereby one quarter of such shares were scheduled to vest on March 1, 2023, and the remainder in quarterly installments thereafter.
+However, due to the year ended December 31, 2022 pre-established thresholds not being met, 0% of these executive PRSUs granted in 2022 will vest